-Red Tail Black Shark (Epalzeorhynchos bicolor) Fish Species Profile
+Red Tail Black Shark (Epalzeorhynchos bicolor) Species Profile & Care Guide

 The Red Tail Black Shark falls into the same family as carp and minnows.
 They have a long and thin body that is shaped very much like a torpedo.
-Their body is black, and their tails are bright red, their dorsal fin begins roughly halfway back on their body hence why they are mistaken for actual sharks.
+Their bodies are black, and their tails are bright red; their dorsal fin begins roughly halfway back on their body; hence, they are mistaken for actual sharks.

 |Scientific Name||Epalzeorhynchos bicolor|

 |Other Names||Red Tail Shark, Fire Tail, Red Tailed Labeo, Red Tailed Shark|

 |Temperature||73 - 79 ℉ (22.8 - 26.1 ℃)|